direnv/direnv/man/direnv.toml.1.md

 A configuration file in [TOML](https://github.com/toml-lang/toml) format to specify a variety of configuration options for direnv.
 Read from at CONFIGURATION_DIR/direnv.toml or $DIRENV_CONFIG/direnv.toml.
 For many users, CONFIGURATION_DIR will be located at $HOME/.config/direnv/direnv.toml.

+> For versions v2.21.0 and below use config.toml instead of direnv.toml

 FORMAT
 ------